 MUSIC IN A SACRED SPACE

-Established in 2019, the Music in a Sacred Space series is a collection of music programs that feature the warm acoustics, beautiful sanctuary aesthetic, and Parsons pipe organ of Hope Ev.
-Lutheran church.
-At the core of its mission is sharing the gifts of music and the Gospel of Jesus Christ with our neighbors.
-If you are interested in financially supporting the series, please contact Kantor Janssen.
+Established in 2019, the Music in a Sacred Space series is a collection of music programs that feature the warm acoustics, beautiful visual aesthetic, and 27 rank Parsons pipe organ of Hope Ev.
+Lutheran Church.
+At the core of its mission is sharing the gifts of music and the Gospel of Jesus Christ with our neighbors and to present musicians from many different genres.
+Previous events have included organ and choral Vespers services, organ recitals, choral performances by visiting choirs, and hymn festivals.
+If you would like to make a financial gift in support of the Music in a Sacred Space series, please contact Kantor Janssen.

 PARSONS PIPE ORGAN, op.
 49

 Stemming from a generous gift by the Herr sisters the original Moeller pipe organ from 1931 (augmented by Brummer in 1969) was completely reimagined by Parsons Pipe Organ Builders of Canandaigua, NY.
 Installed in the summer of 2019, the organ boasts an expanded tonal palette that focuses on the leading of Lutheran worship; primarily congregational singing, organ repertoire, and choral music accompaniment.
 The organ, with both Great and Swell divisions under expression, is controlled by a state-of-the-art console of two manuals and pedals, with a full complement of couplers.
 Accessories include tremulant, flexible wind, zimbelstern, and tracker-touch keyboards.
 The windchests make use of electric slider action powered by a wedge-bellows winding system.
 The organ is located in the rear gallery with two completely redesigned towers that make use of the materials of the previous instrument and includes the unenclosed ranks cantilevered out from the original footprint.